up-n-down/DirectoryMonitor/README.md

 }
 ```

+You can simply stop monitoring your directory with calling `monitor.stopMonitoring()`.
+That's it.
+It's that simple to use `DirectoryMonitor`.

 ## Copyright

 All fame to Apple!
 This project is based on an [example code](https://developer.apple.com/library/content/samplecode/Lister/Listings/ListerKit_DirectoryMonitor_swift.html), ported to Swift 3 and slightly changed.